-The pension system is modelled as currently legislated.
-The triple lock is assumed to be maintained.
-In the Wealth and Assets Survey (WAS) modelling, it was assumed that policies would be implemented in 2027, as a best guess for when they might realistically be implemented.
-However, in the individual modelling, it is assumed that policy changes are implemented from 2022.
+In the individual modelling, it is assumed that policy changes are implemented from 2023.
 While this would be too soon to implement in practice, this aims to provide figures for an illustrative argument, and reduce liability of incorrectly predicting the date of implementation.